dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ### 1.2.
 Distribution of Heights

-Heights of NHL goalies are rediculous these days!
+Heights of NHL goalies are ridiculous these days!
 This picture by [falsegrit](https://imgur.com/gallery/ioisQV9) shows retired NHL goalie Darren Pang 5'5'' in full gear interviewing Ben Bishop 6'7'' who currently plays for the Dallas Stars.
 ![bishop_pang](/images/bishop_pang.jpg)

 To be fair, Pang is the second shortest NHL netminder ever, while Bishop is the tallest.
-But would Pang be the shrtest by a lot today?
+But would Pang be the shortest by a lot today?

 ```r
 goalies %>%